 America's Gaming Dad

 Jeff lives in Berkeley, California, very close to a Dollar Store establishment.
-He is married to his former French teacher and has a daughter, Sarah, who attends a private school in Oakland, California.
-Jeff is Jewish and is also not the Lord of the Rings, or so he claims.
+He is married to his former French teacher and has a daughter, Sarah.
 Jeff also managed to break his computer monitor in frustration while playing Medal of Honor: Allied Assault and luckily for him his wife and daughter were not present to see him.
 He has also managed to put out a couch fire on the sidewalk.

 At Ziff Davis